Nilanjal/FileoverSeer/README.md

 FileOverseer !

-Fileoverseer is a python script which will organise youe files according to its extension.
+Fileoverseer is a python script which will organize your files according to its extension.

 How to Use:-